 - Poor noise isolation

-The frequency response is surprisingly full for a pair of classic earbuds.
+The frequency response is surprisingly full for a pair of classic earbuds with an open design.
 They can pump out a decent punch, with overall warm tonality and smooth, non-sibilant treble.
+Even at higher volumes.

-The cheap headphones are very light, and since they don’t use ear tips to go into your ear canal, they remain comfortable for more extended periods.
+The cheap headphones are very light, and since they don’t use ear tips to go into your ear canal, they maintain good comfort for more extended periods.
 Consequently, passive isolation is non-existing.